iseli64/Junior-Leaders-Website/content/officers/_index.md

 date: 2022-5-24
 ---

-Junior Leader officers help lead other junior leaders.
+Junior Leader officers help lead other Junior Leaders.
 There are six different officer positions.
 Each officer position does a different job at each event.

 * The president usually leads in the 4-H pledge and starts off the meeting.

-* The fundraiser planner plans out fun fundraisers junior leaders get to do.
+* The vice presidents sub in for the president if he or she is not there.

-* The activity planner plans fun activities for the junior leaders to do at meetings.
+* The activity planners plan fun activities for the Junior Leaders to do at meetings.

-* The historian takes pictures of junior leaders helping and having fun at events.
+* The historian takes pictures of Junior Leaders helping and having fun at events.

-* The treasurer ...
+* The treasurer keeps track of all of the money made and spent for Junior Leaders.

-* The secretary ...
+* The secretary takes notes at all of the Junior Leader meetings.

 ---
 Our current Junior Leader Officers: